pirocorp/Kubernetes/04. Storage and Persistence/README.md

       - name: container-nfs
         image: shekeriev/k8s-notes
         volumeMounts:
-          # On which path for containers(pods) exposed path will be mounted
+          # On which path for container exposed path will be mounted
         - mountPath: /data
           name: nfs-data
       volumes: